-9. In the GDR the Honecker leadership has not been successful in winning general domestic allegiance to Marxism.
-A long-term problem of a particular nature is the German The GDR has countered the question which remains unsolved. political aim of the Federal Republic of Germany to "work towards a state of peace in Europe in which the German people will regain its unity in free self-determination" by the thesis that the German question was disposed of when the CSCE Final However, the GDR cannot ignore the rights and Act was signed. responsibilities of the Four Powers in regard to Germany as a whole, which are being claimed also by the Soviet Union, although perhaps only tacitly.
-Nor has the leadership achieved an acknowledgement by the populace of East Germany as a permanent nation state.
+9. In the GDR the Honecker leadership has not been successful in winning general domestic allegiance to Communism.
+A long-term problem of a particular nature is the German question which remains unsolved.
+The GDR has countered the political aim of the Federal Republic of Germany to "work towards a state of peace in Europe in which the German people will regain its unity in free self-determination" by the thesis that the German question had been disposed of a long time ago; this had been confirmed by the Final Act.
+However, the GDR cannot eliminate the rights and responsibilities of the Four Powers in regard to Germany as a whole, which are being claimed also by the Soviet Union, although perhaps only tacitly. has the leadership achieved by free, democratic means an acknowledgement by the populace of East Germany as a permanent nation state.